Keizaal/Keizaal/TROUBLESHOOTING.md

 ______________________________________________________________________________________________________________________________________________________________________

-Contact Pierre Despereaux on either the [Wabbajack](https://discordapp.com/invite/wabbajack){:target="_blank" rel="noopener"} or [Keizaal](https://discord.gg/eYZJFP8){:target="_blank" rel="noopener"} Discord server for individual help and guidance.
+Contact Pierre Despereaux on the [Keizaal Discord server](https://discord.gg/eYZJFP8){:target="_blank" rel="noopener"} for individual help and guidance.
 If you make modifications to Keizaal, you do so at your own risk.
 No support will be provided.

 Please note that manual installations are **NOT SUPPORTED**.
 There are simply too many variables that go on during manual installations that attempting to troubleshoot each user individually is simply not realistic, it would likely be a waste of everyone's time.